ppy/osu-wiki/wiki/Beatmap_Discussion/en.md

 - Sorting/Filtering Options
 - Visual Timeline
 - Beatmap Status
-- Modding Section
+- Modding Field
+- Discussions

 ## Quick-start: Using Beatmap Discussions

-It's important to keep a few things in mind to use the Beatmap Discussion page effectively:
+It's important to keep a few things in mind to use the Beatmap Discussion pages effectively:

 - Choose the correct mode and difficulty you wish to mod.
 - Select the proper section you are submitting your mod to.